 Looking for the PERFECT Banff Souvenir?

 If you love Banff National Park as much as we do, you’ll want to bring a piece of it home with you.
 This View from Sulphur Mountain illustration by Diana Boyle at Rooftop Illustrations is the PERFECT souvenir!

 See more Banff Souvenirs by local artists here.

 The Sulphur Mountain gondola has a variable pricing policy in effect.
 In a nutshell, the busier the Banff Gondola is projected to be, the higher the price will be.
 The time of day for your visit, the day of the week and how far in advance you book are all variables which impact the price of your admission ticket.

-To increase your chances of getting the best price for your Banff Gondola ride, book your tickets as early as possible and try to schedule your visit midweek.
+To increase your chances of getting the best price for your visit ride, book your Banff Gondola tickets as early as possible and try to schedule your visit midweek.

 Banff Gondola Discounts

 Alberta residents enjoy a Banff Gondola discount.
 The variable pricing policy is in effect for Alberta residents as well, but the Banff Gondola Alberta resident discount can range between $10-12 for adults and $5-7 for children.